natalieagus/50002/docs/Hardware/a_basics-of-info.md

 After exploring the fundamental operations performed by logic gates, it's crucial to **understand** how these elements contribute to the <span class="orange-bold">broader</span> context of <span class="orange-bold">information processing</span> in computing systems.

 {:.highlight}
-Information theory, which quantifies the amount of information in messages or events based on their probability, provides a mathematical foundation for many aspects of computer science, including data compression, error detection, and cryptography.
+**Information theory** quantifies the amount of information in messages or events based on their probability.
+It provides a **mathematical** foundation for many aspects of computer science: data compression, error detection, and cryptography.

 The amount of information held by an **event** is **inversely proportional to** the probability $$p$$ of that event happening,